xxradar/azure_iam/README.md

 # Azure Linux VM Workshop with Managed Identity and REST API Calls

 Welcome to this mini-workshop!

-We will create a Linux VM in Azure using the Azure CLI, assign a system-assigned managed identity that has full access to the Azure API on the resource group scope, and then demonstrate how to create a Virtual Network (VNet) using a raw REST API call with `curl` from within that VM.
+We will create a Linux VM in Azure using the Azure CLI, assign a system-assigned managed identity that has full access to the Azure API on the resource group scope, and then demonstrate how to create and manage resources using the managed identity and the REST API.

 Managed identities in Azure come in two flavors: system-assigned and user-assigned.
-Both types provide your Azure resources (like VMs or App Services) with an automatically managed identity in Azure AD, eliminating the need for credentials in your code.
-However, they differ in lifecycle and reusability:
+Both types provide your Azure resources (like VMs or App Services) with an automatically managed identity in Azure Active Directory (Azure AD).

-System-Assigned Managed Identity
+### System-Assigned Managed Identity

-    Tied to a Single Resource: The identity is enabled directly on an Azure resource (e.g., a VM).
+- **Tied to a Single Resource**: The identity is enabled directly on an Azure resource (e.g., a VM).
-    Lifecycle Coupled: When you enable the system-assigned identity, Azure automatically creates an identity in Azure AD for that resource.
-If you delete the resource, the identity is automatically deleted.
+- **Lifecycle Coupled**: When you enable the system-assigned identity, Azure automatically creates an identity in Azure AD for that resource.
+If you delete the resource, the identity is automatically deleted as well.
-    One-to-One Relationship: Each resource that uses a system-assigned identity gets its own identity.
+- **One-to-One Relationship**: Each resource that uses a system-assigned identity gets its own identity.
 You can’t share it with other resources.

-Use Case: Great for simple scenarios where you only need credentials for a single resource, and you want that identity lifecycle to match the resource.
+**Use Case**: Great for simple scenarios where you only need credentials for a single resource, and you want that identity lifecycle to match the resource.

-User-Assigned Managed Identity
+### User-Assigned Managed Identity

-    Standalone Resource: You create this identity as a separate Azure resource in a resource group or subscription.
+- **Standalone Resource**: You create this identity as a separate Azure resource in a resource group or subscription.
-    Lifecycle Independent: Once created, it exists independently of any particular resource.
+- **Lifecycle Independent**: Once created, it exists independently of any particular resource.
 Deleting a VM or an App Service using this identity will not delete the identity itself.
-    Reusability: You can attach the same user-assigned identity to multiple Azure resources.
+- **Reusability**: You can attach the same user-assigned identity to multiple Azure resources.
 That means they all share the same Azure AD identity (same principal).

-Use Case: Useful when you want a single identity for multiple resources or when you need an identity to persist even if the resources are rebuilt.
-It’s also helpful for consistent access control or scenarios where you want to track usage by one specific identity across different services.
+**Use Case**: Useful when you want a single identity for multiple resources or when you need an identity to persist even if the resources are rebuilt.
+It’s also helpful for consistent access control or auditing across multiple resources.

 ---